geosop/CRI-HYPOTHESIS/README.md

 ```
 ## Data and Code Availability
 - All simulation code and synthetic data are included.
+- All figures in the manuscript are reproducible from the generated outputs.
+- Statistical analyses (permutation tests, power) are performed with published parameters.
 - No human or empirical data are used in this project.

 ## EEG Artifact Handling Details